 Opens the Sound Recognition section of Accessibility settings and lets you toggle the feature on or off, see how much storage is used, and choose which sounds to recognize.

-Opens the tvClock app for Apple TV that shows the time in a large flip-style format.
+Opens the Criterion Collection app for Apple TV that lets you view films from the catalog.

 Get way deeper into Shortcuts – become a member.